IIITLucknowSWEngg/CSITTeam007/Assignment2/Design.md

 ---

 > **Prompt 3:**
 > Draft a database schema for a food delivery system similar to Zomato.
 Include key entities such as Users, Restaurants, Menu Items, Orders, Payments, and Reviews.
-Specify the relationships between these entities and provide an explanation of
+Specify the relationships between these entities and provide an explanation.